rtbrick/bngblaster/docsrc/sources/api/index.rst

 Legal Interception (LI)
 -----------------------
-This is explained detailed in the
+This is explained in detail in the
 :ref:`Legal Interception (LI) <li>` section.

 .. include:: li.rst

 HTTP
 ----
-This is explained detailed in the
+This is explained in detail in the
 :ref:`HTTP <http>` section.

 .. include:: http.rst

 ICMP
 ----
-This is explained detailed in the
+This is explained in detail in the
 :ref:`ICMP <icmp>` section.

 .. include:: icmp.rst